anushpranav/Trisect-Event-RSVP-Manager/README.md

 ### For Organizers

 1. **Register/Login**: Create an account or login with existing credentials
+2. **Forgot Password**: Use the "Forgot Password?" link to reset your password securely
-2. **Create Events**: Set up events with details, custom fields, and RSVP settings
+3. **Create Events**: Set up events with details, custom fields, and RSVP settings
-3. **Add Guests**: Invite guests by email - they'll receive automatic invitations
+4. **Add Guests**: Invite guests by email – they'll receive invitations with RSVP links and QR codes
-4. **Manage RSVPs**: View responses, send reminders, and track attendance
+5. **Manage RSVPs**: View responses, send reminders, and track attendance
-5. **Analytics**: Monitor response rates and guest insights
+6. **Analytics**: Monitor response rates and guest insights in a wide, modern dashboard

 ### For Guests

-1. **Receive Invitation**: Get an email with a unique RSVP link
+1. **Receive Invitation**: Get an email with a unique RSVP link and inline QR code
 2. **One-click RSVP**: Click the link and respond instantly (no account needed)
 3. **Update Response**: Modify your RSVP or meal preferences anytime
 4. **QR Code**: Use the QR code for easy access to your RSVP page